-When Do You need an Phase 1 ESA?
+When Do You need an Phase 1 Environmental Site Assessment?

-Having provided Environmental due diligence Phase 1 reports all over the world including Australia, Canada and the USA we often get asked the question when do I need a Phase 1 ESA?
+Having provided Environmental due diligence Phase 1 reports all over the world including Australia, Canada and the USA we often get asked the question when do I need a Phase 1 Environmental Assessment?

 This is a very good question.
 Part of your due diligence when purchasing a commercial property should always be to obtain a Phase 1 ESA.
 Nearly all bank lenders will insist on this being completed as they do not want to take the risk of a mortgaged property being situated on a contaminated site.
 They are not insisting you have this report completed to incur extra costs for you but simply because they want to protect their investment.